albertosaurus/pdf_spec/README.md

 # Installation

-This library depends on the `pixbuf2` and `rmagick` ruby gems which internally relies on appropriate system packets.
+This library depends on the `rmagick` ruby gem.

 ## Homebrew